 In McCollum v.
 Board of Education (1948), the Court held, with Justice Black writing the majority opinion, that the practice in Champaign was, without question, using tax-established and tax-supported schools to aid religious groups in spreading their faith and was banned by the First Amendment.

 An important issue in McCollum was whether the First Amendment’s ban on establishing religions meant that all sects must be treated equally or whether it required, as McCollum contended, strict neutrality between belief and unbelief.
 The eight-member majority of the Court struck down the Illinois law on the grounds that the religious groups were using the public school system’s compulsory attendance laws to support their program, that there was unconstitutional pressure to attend the classes, and, again, that the classes were held on school property.

-Court upholds released time program in New York because it was not school-supported
+Court upheld New York released time program because it was not school-supported

 Four years later, when the Court heard another released time case, new conditions existed that had not been present in 1948, including a desire by many to distinguish the United States from the “godless communists” and a change in the composition of the Supreme Court.

 In Zorach v.
 Clauson (1952), the Court thus upheld a New York City program that was held off school property.
 The city’s board of education had prohibited any announcement about the program in school or any comment by teachers or administrators about students’ attendance or nonattendance at the religious classes.

 In a 6-3 decision the Court ruled that New York City’s released time program neither constituted the establishment of religion nor interfered with the free exercise of religion.
 Because public facilities were not being used for the purpose of religious instruction and no student was forced to go to the religious classroom, there was no conflict with the First Amendment.